misterseyiayeni/Insights-for-Rentdevous-Potential-Hosts-Project/README.md

 - Integration of rental boards for dissemination of valuable information.

-- Improve the map feature to expand into images of the listings.
+- Improve the map feature to expand into imaging of the listings.